SFaucher26/simplon-2024-brief-01/README.md

 ### `npm install`

 Install all dependencies needed to run the project.\
-In development process, this is most often followed by `npm start`
+In development process, this is mon

 ### `npm start`